aws-samples/implementing-relationship-based-access-control-with-amazon-verified-permissions-and-amazon-neptune/README.md

 In this solution, relationship data is stored in Neptune.
 Prior to requesting an authorization decision from Verified Permissions, the application runs a Neptune query that traverses the relationship graph to retrieve the set of principals that have a specific relationship with the resource.
 The application then constructs an authorization request for Verified Permissions, using the results of this query to populate the entity data in the request.

-In the Cedar schema, the resource has an attribute, named for the relationship, that contains the set of principals that have that relationship with the resource.
+In the Cedar schema, the resource has an attribute—named for the relationship—that contains the set of principals that have that relationship with the resource.
 In our sample application, entities of type Video have an attribute called `OWNER`, which contains the set of users that have an owner relationship, directly or indirectly, with a video.
 Each potential relationship is represented by a distinct resource attribute and requires a dedicated query to fetch the set of principals that have that relationship.

 ![alt text](images/ArchitectureDiagram.png "Architecture Diagram")

 1. The user authenticates with [Amazon Cognito](https://aws.amazon.com/cognito/) and obtains an access token and an ID token.
 2. The user accesses the application via [Amazon API Gateway](https://aws.amazon.com/api-gateway/) with the provided token.
 3. An application [AWS Lambda](https://aws.amazon.com/lambda) function traverses the relationship graph in Neptune and returns the set of principals that have a specific relationship with the resource.
 4. The application Lambda function constructs the requests by putting relationship data in the entities field and passes the requests to Verified Permissions.
-Verified Permissions acts as the policy decision point (PDP) and evaluates Cedar policies to arrive at an authorization decision.
+Verified Permissions acts as the policy decision point (PDP) and evaluates the Cedar policies to arrive at an authorization decision.
 5. The application Lambda function acts as the policy enforcement point (PEP) to enforce the authorization decision returned by Verified Permissions by allowing or denying access to the API.

 ## Prerequisites